cakephp/docs/en/orm/entities.rst

 While setting properties to entites in bulk is simple and convenient, it can create signifcant security issues.
 Bulk assigning user data from the request into an entity allows the user to modify any and all columns.
-By default CakePHP protects agains mass-assignment and allows you to whitelist which fields are mass-assignable.
+By default CakePHP protects against mass-assignment and makes you whitelist which fields are mass-assignable.

 The ``_accessible`` property allows you to provide a map of properties and whether or not they can be mass-assigned.
 The values ``true`` and ``false`` indicate whether a field can or cannot be mass-assigned::

     namespace App\Model\Entity;